Video: Van crashes into Aberdeen Tesco store 'to avoid hitting animal' - Evening Express

 Video: Van crashes into Aberdeen Tesco store ‘to avoid hitting animal’

-The incident happened at 5.25am on North Deeside Road in Cults and extensively damaged the Tesco Express branch.
+The incident happened at 5.25am on Thursday on North Deeside Road in Cults and extensively damaged the Tesco Express branch.

 The blue Menzies Transit van also struck the window of the Bank of Scotland next door.